HadrienG/tutorials/docs/metavir.md

 ## Quality Control

-We will use FastQC to check the quality of our data, as well as sickle for trimming the bad quality part of the reads.
+We will use FastQC to check the quality of our data, as well as fastp for trimming the bad quality part of the reads.
 If you need a refresher on how and why to check the quality of sequence data, please check the [Quality Control and Trimming](qc) tutorial

 ```bash